Development Contributions

 Growth context

-The Horowhenua District is growing rapidly.
+The Horowhenua District continues to grow rapidly.

 The extra traffic, water consumption, wastewater generation and stormwater run-off from that development, all take up spare capacity in Council’s infrastructure.